ewibowo/aws-lab/docs/asa-dataplane.rst

    nat (inside,outside) after-auto source dynamic any interface

-If we want to tighten the secucure, we can create a route entry for destination of outside network (172.16.1.0/24) where Bastion host resides with the target of Local router (172.16.0.1) via management interface:
+If we want to tighten the security, we can create a route entry for destination of outside network (172.16.1.0/24) where Bastion host resides with the target of Local router (172.16.0.1) via management interface:

 .. code-block:: console